273/2016 Eugenio Proto and Andrew J. Oswald

-This paper examines a famous puzzle in social science.
-Why do some nations report such high happiness?
-Denmark, for instance, regularly tops the league table of rich nations’ well-being; Great Britain and the US enter further down; France and Italy do relatively poorly.
-Yet the explanation for this ranking -- one that holds even after adjustment for GDP and socio-economic and cultural variables -- remains unknown.
-We explore a new avenue.
-Using data on 131 countries, we cautiously document a range of evidence consistent with the hypothesis that certain nations may have a genetic advantage in well-being.
+This paper studies a famous unsolved puzzle in quantitative social science.
+Why do some nations report such high levels of mental well-being?
+Denmark, for instance, regularly tops the league table of rich countries’ happiness; Britain and the US enter further down; some nations do unexpectedly poorly.
+The explanation for the long-observed ranking - one that holds after adjustment for GDP and other socioeconomic variables - is currently unknown.
+Using data on 131 countries, the paper cautiously explores a new approach.
+It documents three forms of evidence consistent with the hypothesis that some nations may have a genetic advantage in well-being.

 Behavioural Economics and Wellbeing